konabuta/azureml-examples/best-practices/largescale-deep-learning/Operationalize/DeepSpeed-MII/README.md

 *Figure 1: MII Architecture, showing how MII automatically optimizes OSS models using DS-Inference before deploying them on-premises using GRPC, or on Microsoft Azure using AzureML Inference.*

 Under-the-hood MII is powered by [DeepSpeed-Inference](https://arxiv.org/abs/2207.00032).
 Based on model type, model size, batch size, and available hardware resources, MII automatically applies the appropriate set of system optimizations from DeepSpeed-Inference to minimize latency and maximize throughput.
-It does so by using one of many pre-specified model injection policies, that allows MII and DeepSpeed-Inference to identify the underlying PyTorch model architecture and replace it with an optimized implementation (see *Figure A*).
+It does so by using one of many pre-specified model injection policies, that allows MII and DeepSpeed-Inference to identify the underlying PyTorch model architecture and replace it with an optimized implementation (see *Figure 1*).
 In doing so, MII makes the expansive set of optimizations in DeepSpeed-Inference automatically available for thousands of popular models that it supports.

 ## Supported Models and Tasks